Table of Contents

 The next 12 apply to similar steps in the preparation of clothing, from the shearing of sheep to the actual sewing of garments.
 These are followed by 7 steps in preparing the carcass of a deer for use as food or for leather.
-The remaining items listed have to do with writing, building, the kindling and extinguishing of fires, and the transportation of articles from one place to another.
+The remaining items listed have to do with writing, building, kindling and extinguishing of fires.
+And also they deal with the transportation of articles from one place to another.

 The Pharisees were continually employing the letter of man-made laws to destroy the spirit of the law of God.
-The Sabbath, was designed by God to give man an opportunity to know his Maker and to reflect upon His love, mercy and bountiful blessings.
-But instead of it reflecting the character of God, it became a reflection of the cruel character of Pharisees and scribes.
+The Sabbath, was designed by God to give man an opportunity to know his Maker.
+It allowed for time to reflect upon His love, mercy and bountiful blessings.
+But instead of it reflecting the character of God.
+The Sabbath became a reflection of the cruel character of Pharisees and scribes.

 In His service,